palinkas-jo-reggelt/hMailServer_pURIBL/README.md

  URIs are full URIs.
 They can be set to inactive so they won't be used for matching.

  Domains are the highest full domain not including subdomains.
 They are scraped from the URIs collected.
 They can be set to short circuit, which means if a match is made with the domain, it will score and stop looking for individual URIs.
+Deleting a domain will also delete all associated URIs.

+ Clicking on URIs or domains, of course, will not launch your browser toward a potential virus.
+Clicking on a domain will search for matching URIs.
+Clicking on a URI will bring up its properties for editing.